South Dakota Department of Health (SDDOH) - Office of Chronic Disease Prevention and Health Promotion

 Who Should Apply: Elected or Appointed Officials, Civic Leaders, Public Works, Parks and Rec, Transit Authority, Planning Professionals, Landscape Architect Professionals, Engineering and Transportation Professionals, Walking/Bicycling Advocacy Groups, School Administrators, Law Enforcement, Business/Commerce Professionals or others working closely with city officials.

-All communities will be notified of selection status on or by December 15, 2017.
+The successful community will be selected and notified on or by December 21, 2018.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.